 This is work-in-progress!
-Currently only English plus two others.
+Currently only English plus three others.

 The Plant Base 2 program introduced the possibility to support other languages for the user interface.